mmark-md/mmark/README.md

 ### Other differences

-Other differences/incompatibilities with Common Mark specification include (the list will hopefully get shorter as the library matures):

 * Fenced code blocks must be explicitly closed by a closing fence.
 They are not closed by the end of document or by start of another block.
 * MMark does not support hard line breaks represented as double space before